-Structure of a project paper Degulations for writing a project paper Structure of a project paper Regulations for writing a project paper introduction, conclusions (and proposals), references and annexes shall not be numbered.
+Structure of a project paper Regulations for writing a project paper introduction, conclusions (and proposals), references and annexes shall not be numbered.
 A table of contents shall be generated automatically.
 LISTS OF TABLES AND All tables and figures in the project work shall be listed FIGURES consecutively in separate lists.
 The sequence number of the table/figure, the title and the page on which the table/figure is located shall be indicated.
 INTRODUCTION The introduction shall present the relevance of the topic, formulate the problem, provide for the subject-matter, and sets the project's objective (one only).
 The objective is the most important and shall encompass the whole project and define the end result to be achieved.
 The aim defines the main question to be answered, the tasks (3-5, numbered) shall describe intermediate questions which, if answered, will lead to the achievement of the main aim.
 This shall be followed by a description of the methods used (literature review, data analysis, questionnaire survey, etc.) and a summary of sources.
 Note.
 Educational publications, effective legislation, scientific articles, electronic documents up to 5 years old should be chosen.
 The recommendation is to search for information in the virtual library and databases of Vilnius UAS.
 The introduction shall be 1 page long.
-Analysis (can be 2-3 chapters): 1.
-HEADING OF THE The recommendation is to study 3-5 main sources, THEORETICAL PART preferably recent scientific publications (additional sources may be considered).
+Analysis (can be 2-3 chapters): OAS.
+The introduction shall be 1 page long.
+1. HEADING OF THE The recommendation is to study 3-5 main sources, THEORETICAL PART preferably recent scientific publications (additional sources may be considered).
 Key concepts shall be discussed, theoretical models in Lithuania and abroad shall be selected, comparing views and statements of different authors.
 The chapter is based on a coherent and systematic analysis of the scientific literature, citing or paraphrasing sources in accordance with requirements.
 The chapter shall end with a brief summary.
 2. HEADING OF THE The research methodology shall be justified and ANALYTICAL (RESEARCH) described.
 The research problem shall be formulated, PART defining the aim, objectives, subject-matter and methods.
 A description shall be provided on how the research was organised and which data processing methods were used.
 The research data shall be analysed and summarised.
 The results of the research shall be analysed and presented in visual form: graphs, tables, figures, diagrams, formulas, and numbers.
 The recommendation is to use calculations to justify the possibilities of improvement of the analysed object.
-3 HEADING OF THE The chapter shall end with a brief summary.
-This part shall provide specific and justified solutions 3.
-HEADING OF THE PROJECT PART planning for specific options for improving the facility I NUJEU I FAN I under analysis and calculating the required resources (financial, material, human).
+The chapter shall end with a brief summary 3.
+HEADING OF THE The chapter shall end with a brief summary.
+This part shall provide specific and justified solutions PROJECT PART planning for specific options for improving the facility under analysis and calculating the required resources (financial, material, human).
 The chapter shall end with a brief summary.
-The enapter shall end with a orier summary.
+The enuptor shull end with a other summary.